Velu Thampi Dalawa: Mutiny of the Nair troops

 The armies of Travancore consisted mainly of members of the Nair group of castes.
 Velu Thampi's 1804 proposal to reduce their allowances was met with immediate discontent.
 The troops believed that the idea had come from the British and immediately resolved to assassinate both Col. Macaulay and Velu Thampi.
-Velu Thampi fled once more to Cochin to seek refuge with Col. Macaulay.
+Velu Thampi fled again back to Cochin to seek refuge with Col. Macaulay.
 The Nairs marched to Trivandrum with a ten thousand strong army of sepoys and demanded that the Maharajah immediately dismiss the Dalawa and end any alliance with the British.
 Meanwhile, the Resident and the Dalawa collected forces at Cochin and, assisted by the Carnatic Brigade, marched to Trivandrum and put an end to the mutiny.
 Several of its leaders were executed in the most gruesome manner.
-One Krishna Pillai, a commander of a regiment, had his legs tied to two elephants which were driven in opposite directions, tearing him into two.
+One Krishna Pillai, a commander of a regiment, had his legs tied to two elephants which were then driven in opposite directions, tearing his body into two, in the presence of the Dalawa; even at that time, Krishna Pillai was riposting Velu Thambi's tuants with harsh criticism of his own against Thambi.